Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://https://github.com/DerStuttgarter/SDCarND_P3_Traffic-Sign-Classifier/blob/main/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/DerStuttgarter/SDCarND_P3_Traffic-Sign-Classifier/blob/main/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
+#### 1. Providing a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the Python library to calculate summary statistics of the traffic signs data set: